QCDIS/NaaVRE-website/Readiness-level-framework.md

   - The tutorial can be done without supervision.
 - Known potential pitfalls in using the virtual lab are described.
 - There is a description of the standards used for data exchange with application programming interfaces and databases.
-- Storage location: The description of the virtual lab from an conceptual and mathematical viewpoint is stored on [NaaVRE.net](https://naavre.net/).
+- Storage location: The description of the virtual lab from a conceptual and mathematical viewpoint is stored on [NaaVRE.net](https://naavre.net/).
+- Architecture
+  - A description of the architecture of the virtual lab.
+In the simplest form this can be the flowchart created when composing a workflow.

 ## Sources
 - These recommendations are partially based on ideas presented in the paper [Introducing the FAIR Principles for research software](https://www.nature.com/articles/s41597-022-01710-x), the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/), and [fair-software.eu](https://fair-software.eu/recommendations/license).